FernandoNarvaez1904/portfolio/docs/education.md

 ## The Impact

 Looking back, I'm really proud of what I accomplished during my time at Keiser University.
-The Software Engineering club I founded is still active and helping students, and the SE Fest has become a tradition that brings the community together every year.
+The Software Engineering club I founded is still active and helping students, and the Software Engineering Fest has become a tradition that brings the community together every year.

 My work as a dean's assistant and curriculum contributor showed me that I could make a difference beyond just my own studies.
 It taught me the importance of giving back to the community and helping others succeed.